Wilhelmsson177/aoc-2024-dart/README.md

 ### Day 04

 Cool puzzle, Part two was even a bit easier I guess.
 I did a lot of copy paste, but it worked.

+### Day 07

+The idea about the recursion came to my mind early.
+But I did not have the time to work on it all day long.
+Part 2 was pretty straight forward, because of the setup in Part 1.
+Nice puzzle.